BDehapiot/ETH-ScopeM_Nussbaum/README.md

 - `Binary threshold` for segmentation (A.U.)
 - `Minimum object size` to discard small objects from the mask (pixel^2)

-Maximum projections, masks and the Results.csv table are automatically saved in the `data` folder.
+Maximum projections, masks and the Results.csv table are automatically saved in the `data` directory.

-⚠️ Please set path toward data directory to run the macro (first line)
+⚠️ Please set path toward `data` directory to run the macro (first line)